SOAupstart2/Hsinchu_Movie/README.md

 ### Command line usage

 ```
-kandianying (0005|0012)
+kandianying theater id
 ```

-Puts JSON array of vieshow's films to command line,
+Puts information of films to command line,
+- vieshow
   - 0005 is for VS Cinemas Hsinchu FE21
   - 0012 is for Vie Show Cinemas Hsinchu Big City

 ### Usage in ruby code
 ```